-- Wired remote controllers can be connected to all indoor unit types. - Wireless controllers can be used in conjunction with wired remote controllers. - A dry contact unit can be connected with a central controller simultaneously. - The master indoor unit is recognized by the dry contact unit and the central controller. - Group Control only available for indoor units manufactured after February 2009. - The central controller can control indoor units after setting the address of the master indoor unit only. - Slave indoor unit cannot be individually controlled by central controller. - Slave indoor unit will operate like master indoor unit. - If an error occurs with the indoor unit, the error will be displayed on the wired remote controller. - The following functions are available with group control: - · Selection of operation options (operation/mode/set temperature) - Control of air flow rate (High/Medium/Low)
+- Wired remote controllers can be connected to all indoor unit types. - Wireless controllers can be used in conjunction with wired remote controllers. - $\mbox{ \bullet}$ A dry contact unit can be connected with a central controller simultaneously. - The main indoor unit is recognized by the dry contact unit and the central controller. - Group Control only available for indoor units manufactured after February 2009. - The central controller can control indoor units after setting the address of the main indoor unit only. - Sub indoor unit cannot be individually controlled by central controller. - Sub indoor unit will operate like main indoor unit. - If an error occurs with the indoor unit, the error will be displayed on the wired remote controller. - The following functions are available with group control: - · Selection of operation options (operation/mode/set temperature) - Control of air flow rate (High/Medium/Low)